Gender - Based Violence in Emergencies Helpdesk

 Providing support to all UNICEF staff and partners on addressing gender-based violence in emergencies

-A research and advice service tailored to your needs
+A research and advice service tailored to the needs of UNICEF staff and partners’

 The Gender-based Violence in Emergencies (GBViE) Helpdesk is a technical advice and learning service for UNICEF global, regional and country office staff.
 Managed by Social Development Direct, the Helpdesk is staffed by a global roster of GBV experts ready to provide rapid, tailored support to all UNICEF staff and partners—including GBV specialists, sector programmers, coordinators, and management.